pdhoopr/gps-to-gpx/CONTRIBUTING.md

 ### Building

-To create builds for CommonJS (in the `lib` folder), ES (in the `es` folder), and UMD (in the `dist` folder) environments all at once, use:
+To create a build for all environments (CommonJS in the `lib` folder, ES in the `es` folder, UMD in the `dist` folder), use:

 ```
 npm run build
 ```

-To independently create a build for each environment, you can use one of the following:
+To create a build for just a specific environment, you can use one of the following:

 ```
 npm run build:commonjs